alexbourret/dss-plugin-office-365/README.md

 # Note

 This is a test plugin.
-It is functionnal but not reviewed, so it is not advise to use it in production.
+It is functionnal but not reviewed, so it is not advise to use it on production flows.